Skip to main content

 Cloud API

-Workspace, project, run, artifact, share, and billing endpoints.
+Workspace, project, run, artifact, claim, museum, share, and billing endpoints.

 What it is

-A read-then-act surface around theworldflux CLI.
-The CLI mutates files on your disk and posts manifests to the cloud.
-The dashboard reflects those manifests, lets you make a public share link, and stops there.
+A read-then-act surface around the worldflux CLI.
+The CLI mutates files on your disk, packages local or remote run outputs, and posts manifests to the cloud when you ask it to.
+The dashboard reflects those manifests, lets you compare runs, inspect claim/evidence artifacts, mint public share links, and stops there.
 No hidden compute, no remote training jobs, no surprise side effects.

 What it is not